-The Sticky Brick butane vaporizers are some of the most efficient and best tasting vaporizers that you can currently buy.
+The Sticky Brick butane vaporizers are some of the most efficient and best-tasting vaporizers you can currently buy.
 They are also hand-made from beautiful natural hardwood in the USA.

 Build Quality and Portability

-The Sticky Brick JR is the second vaporizer produced by Sticky Brick Labs and I’m a huge fan of the reduced size.
-Not only is the unit now pocketable but after using them both for a while, the JR actually packs a bigger punch for me!
-Both glass pieces on the Junior can be aligned so that a cover can be added over the top and the entire unit will conceal into your pocket.
+The Sticky Brick JR is the second vaporizer produced by Sticky Brick Labs, and I’m a huge fan of the reduced size.
+Not only is the unit now pocketable, but after using them both for a while, the JR actually packs a bigger punch for me!
+Both glass pieces on the Junior can be aligned so that a cover can be added over the top, and the entire unit will conceal in your pocket.

 While the JR is portable, it is not stealthy.
-The torch will make noise, and you are still not going to be able to palm the Junior for concealment but the top cover will basically allow the unit to hide in plain sight without attracting attention.
+The torch will make noise, and you are still not going to palm the Junior for concealment, but the top cover will basically allow the unit to hide in plain sight without attracting attention.
 It also does a great job protecting the glass if you throw it into your backpack.

 The Sticky Brick vaporizers use a butane torch heating source.
-This means instant on demand heat allowing for quick sessions and the ability to easily break bowls down into multiple sessions.
+This means instant on-demand heat allowing for quick sessions and the ability to break bowls down into multiple sessions easily.
 I’ve also found that both units work very well with varying load sizes.

-The OG does have a slightly larger bowl than the Junior so the JR is a bit better if you like to vape very small loads.
-Both units still have good sized bowls, and the chamber size won’t ever hold you back because you can easily load another chamber.
-No need to wait for the chamber to cool down, heat back up, etc…
+The OG does have a slightly larger bowl than the Junior, so the JR is better if you like to vape tiny loads.
+Both units still have good-sized bowls, and the chamber size won’t ever hold you back because you can easily load another chamber.
+No need to wait for the chamber to cool down, heat back up, etc.…

 One thing that is required is stirring.
-I usually stir after every other draw and you could even stir after every draw if you wanted.
-It’s not a huge deal because the blocks just pull apart and the Junior actually comes with a wooden pick that easily stores back inside the unit.
+I usually stir after every other draw, and you could even stir after every draw if you wanted.
+It’s not a huge deal because the blocks pull apart, and the Junior actually comes with a wooden pick that easily stores back inside the unit.

-The Sticky Brick Butane vaporizers are not as easy to use as something like the Mighty which is my other favorite at home portable but that doesn’t mean they are hard either.
-I was able to master the technique on the OG on the second session.
+The Sticky Brick Butane vaporizers are not as easy to use as something like the Mighty, which is my other favorite at-home portable, but that doesn’t mean they are hard either.
+I was able to master the technique on the OG in the second session.

-The Junior took me a couple tries to master because you can’t see the vapor forming in the glass as well but you learn to feel the vapor on your tongue and adjust the torch accordingly.
-It’s really kind of a rewarding feeling to master the technique and it’s a fun time teaching friends the technique as well.
+The Junior took me a couple of tries to master because you can’t see the vapor forming in the glass as well, but you learn to feel the vapor on your tongue and adjust the torch accordingly.
+It’s really kind of a rewarding feeling to master the technique, and it’s a fun time teaching friends the technique as well.

 There are no loading techniques with the Sticky Brick vaporizers.
-Just load the amount you want for that specific session and you’re ready to go.
-You can even load a full chamber for a couple of hits later on.
-No problem with leaving herbs in the chamber for later.
-I just recommend a good stir between draws to get the best results.
+Just load the amount you want for that specific session, and you’re ready to go.
+You can even load a full chamber for a couple of hits later on—no problem leaving herbs in the chamber for later.
+I recommend a good stir between draws to get the best results.
 Grinding is still recommended as well.

-If you’re a big glass fan you can also go straight for the Hydrobrick-Maxx.
-The Sticky Brick Hydrobrick-MAXX retails for $199 which is the most expensive version but offers the most versatility straight out of the box.
-The MAXX comes with the glass mouthpiece, glass WPA, whip and connector for full functionality.
-I don’t have the Hydrobrick-Maxx yet but I will update when I do!
+If you’re a big glass user, you can also go straight for the Hydrobrick-Maxx.
+The Sticky Brick Hydrobrick-MAXX retails for $199, which is the most expensive version but offers the most versatility straight out of the box.
+The MAXX comes with the glass mouthpiece, glass WPA, whip, and connector for full functionality.
+I don’t have the Hydrobrick-Maxx yet, but I will update when I do!

 Cleaning and Maintenance

-The cleaning and maintenance is quick and simple.
+Cleaning and maintenance is quick and simple.
 I usually brush out the bowl after each session and clean the screens.
-It takes like 10 seconds and the more you stay on top of it, the longer you can go without changing the screens.
+It takes 10 seconds, and the more you stay on top of it, the longer you can go without changing the screens.

-Changing the screens is the only routine maintenance you’ll need to do and it takes about 30 seconds.
+Changing the screens is the only routine maintenance you’ll need to do, and it takes about 30 seconds.
 DO NOT ISO SOAK THE WOOD.
-If you have some really nasty places, I recommend putting a very small amount of ISO on a brush/pipe cleaner but make sure to let the unit fully dry before you use it again.
+If you have some really nasty places, I recommend putting a minimal amount of ISO on a brush/pipe cleaner but make sure to let the unit fully dry before you use it again.

 All of the Sticky Brick butane vaporizers come with a lifetime warranty on the body with 15 days on the glass.

-If you don’t really want to venture down the butane path but still want a unit that is great around the house I recommend the Mighty.
-It is more expensive, but along with the Sticky Bricks, it’s the main at home portable unit I use.
-For more information check out my Mighty Review.
+If you don’t really want to venture down the butane path but still want a great unit around the house, I recommend the Mighty.
+It is more expensive, but it’s the main at-home portable unit I use, along with the Sticky Bricks.
+For more information, check out my Mighty Review.

-If you have glass at home and you plan on using your Sticky Brick with glass, I would just go straight for the HydroBrick-Maxx ($199).
+If you have glass at home and plan to use your Sticky Brick with glass, I would go straight for the HydroBrick-Maxx ($199).